TheIoTLearningInitiative/IntelEdison/documentation/BootUp.md

 BootUp
 ==

-Finally, connect Intel Edison to your Host Computer using the registered COM / TTY device, e.g. Linux
+Finally, connect Intel Edison to your Host Computer using the registered COM / TTY device and launch your serial interface, e.g. Linux

     abraham@aarcemor-desk:~$ sudo minicom -D /dev/ttyUSB0 115200